manuelcampagnolo/PyQGIS_2nd_edition/README.md

    - The scripts can be found in the scripts folder: `session_2_v1_single_symbol_legend.py` and `session_2_v2_graduated_legend.py`

 # Session 3:
-## Part 1: Use dictionary to define legend; Create function with arguments layer, legend (a dictionary) and an attribute (the attribute name on which the legend is based)
+## Part 1: Use dictionary to define legend

+Create function with arguments layer, legend (a dictionary) and an attribute (the attribute name on which the legend is based)

 * Input data: As before, The layer that is the input for this  problem can be found in the Input folder Scripts in the scripts folder: `session_2_v3_graduated_legend_with dictionary.py`, `session_2_v4_define_function_for_legend_with_dictionary_as_argument.py` and `session_2_v5_load_auxiliary_functions.py` (For keeping auxiliary functions in separate file)

-## Part 2: Re-use the auxiliary functions above for a new data set.
+## Part 2: Re-use the auxiliary functions above for a new data set

 The data is the NUTS (Nomenclature of territorial units for statistics) map for Europe.
 The script allows to choose the NUTS level that one wants to draw.
 All features with the same country name will be represented with the same color in the legend.
 Colors are random, but the user can choose the range of RGB to create lighter or darker colors.

 * Input data: NUTS map from https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts.
 The shapefile files are available in  the Input folder.
 * Scripts in in the scripts folder: `session_3_v1_NUTS_create_dictionary_apply_legend_function.py`
 * There is a challenge at the end of the script: define new function that creates the dictionary and the symbology

-## Part 3: Re-write the script `session_1_v4_use_temporary_outputs.py` by creating new functions in `auxiliary_functions.py` and creating new script `session_1_v6_simplify_s1v4_by_calling_functions.py`.
+## Part 3: Re-write the script `session_1_v4_use_temporary_outputs.py`

+Simplify the script by creating new functions in `auxiliary_functions.py` and creating new script `session_1_v6_simplify_s1v4_by_calling_functions.py`.

 * The added functions are: `my_clean_project`; `my_add_vector_layer`; `my_processing_run`; `my_remove_layer`
 * Exercise suggestion: replace the code below in script `session_3_v1_NUTS_create_dictionary_apply_legend_function.py` by calls to the new functions in `auxiliary_functions.py`: you should be able to do that with 3 or 4 lines of code to replace the whole code below.